WA SENG Committee

 Peter Hollis - Website and Newsletter

-Peter is a chemical engineer with experience in manufacturing and research and development.
+Peter is a chemical engineer with experience in manufacturing, project management and research and development.
 He is passionate about implementing sustainable solutions that reduce carbon footprint, reduce operating costs and add value to all stakeholders through innovation and technology.